AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/extensibility-override-locally-element-actions.md

 Explanations
 ------------
-Extensibility and customisation are one of the biggest advantages of Bellatrix.
-So, each Bellatrix iOS control gives you the possibility to override its behaviour locally for current test only.
+Extensibility and customisation are one of the biggest advantages of BELLATRIX.
+So, each BELLATRIX iOS control gives you the possibility to override its behaviour locally for current test only.
 You need to initialise the static delegates- **Override{MethodName}Locally**.
 This may be useful to make a temporary fix only for certain page where the default behaviour is not working as expected.
 ```csharp
 Button.OverrideClickLocally = (e) =>
 {